apes-soft/tinker/Readme.md

 specify the thermodynamic ensemble, the system will always be NPT (see below).

+# Testing

+Currently there is only one test that one can do regression testing with for this code `test/dhfr.run` (corresponds to JAC).
+If you run the `test/runTest.py` scrypt it will run `dhfr.run` and compare the results output (`dhfr.out`) to an output produced before additioanl modifications were made to the code (`dhfr.log`).
+If these are identical to a number of decimal places specified in `runTests.py` then the test will pass.

 # Features
 Many of the decisions for `dynamic` in the base Tinker are already made.
 The